AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_actions.md

 Now, you can run the action without any parameters, and it will use the default one you&rsquo;ve set.
 If you set a parameter when invoking, this will overwrite the default one.

+> Important!
+When updating an action's params using `--param <key> <value>` as above, you must specify ALL of the parameters.
+All previous values will be overwritten.

 ### Default parameters set on package

 When you create an action, it is always created in a package.
 If you don&rsquo;t specify a package, the *default* package is used.
 Similar to how you set default parameters at the action level, you can specify default parameters at the package level.